shakes76/PatternAnalysis-2024/recognition/gnn-facebook-46969842/README.md

 However, due to the techniques performing dimensionality reduction and the inherent qualitative analysis of the data, there are limitations as to how much reliable information these plots can provide.

 ## References
-[1] A Comprehensive Introduction to Graph Neural Networks (GNNs). https://www.datacamp.com/tutorial/comprehensive-introduction-graph-neural-networks-gnns-tutorial
+- [1] Awan, A. A. (2022, July 21).
+A Comprehensive Introduction to Graph Neural Networks (GNNs).
+Datacamp.com; DataCamp. https://www.datacamp.com/tutorial/comprehensive-introduction-graph-neural-networks-gnns-tutorial
-[2] Facebook Large Page-Page Network https://snap.stanford.edu/data/facebook-large-page-page-network.html
+- [2] SNAP: Network datasets: Wikipedia Article Networks.
+(2017).
+Stanford.edu. https://snap.stanford.edu/data/facebook-large-page-page-network.html
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------